EloiStree/OpenMacroInput/README.md

 Current license of use:
 ```
 There are none.
-I wait to know how to write one be able to hire it.
+I am  waiting to know how to write one be able to write it.
-Or I wait to hire a lawyer to write one that translate my way to see the project before proposing one.
+In a second time, I am waiting to be able hire a lawyer to write one a official one that translate my way to see how I see the open source and th efree-to-use of my project, before proposing one public to the community for validation.
 So, for the moment, feel free to use it like you want but not-commercialy and consider that I am not responsible of any bug or maintaining until future official license.
 Feel free to enjoy it for fun :)
 ```

 - All my code are open source...
 But I am not assuming at all bug and malfunction.
+  - Bad code are fast until it makes everything slow.
+So I code bad code to learn and rewrite good code later when I think I know the topic enough.
 - You are not suppose to `fork` >-> `use` .
 You are suppose to `fork` >-> `make it your own` >-> `use`.
 - I am not coding to have a community using it.
 I am coding for me but I let the commmunity using it.
   - Meaning, that I accept people working with me on it but I don't want to spend to much time doing that.
-    -  I plan to have several points where you can hook your wook on mine.
-If you see better ways to do it contact and work with me to add them.
-Less people need me, more we are are happy.
+    -  I plan to have several points where you can hook your own code on mine.
+If you see better ways to do it contact and work with me to add those hooks.
+"Less people need me, more we are are happy".
   - Meaning, that my time of work are:
     - 75% working on innovation and adding code
     - 15% refactoring and keeping the code as clean as I can